 The County argues that AT&T's complaint is flawed and incorrect.
 The County, through Miami-Dade Aviation Department (MDAD), has been an STS provider since 1987.
-The County points out that the Commission in Order No. PSC-94-0123-FOF-TL, issued February 1, 1994, in Docket No. 931033-TL, indicated the County as the STS provider at MIA pursuant to the Airport Exemption.
-(EXH 244, p.
-3) The County argues, to date, the status quo has remained unchanged, and AT&T's opinion that the County only became an STS provider post-acquisition of the Airport System infrastructure in 2002 is subterfuge for relitigating the principles of STS and the Airport Exemption Rule.
-(County BR at 14)
+The County points out that Order No. PSC-94-0123-FOF-TL, issued February 1, 1994, in Docket No. 931033-TL, indicated the County as the STS provider at MIA pursuant to the Airport Exemption.
+The County argues, to date, the status quo has remained unchanged, and AT&T's opinion that the County only became an STS provider post-acquisition of the Airport System infrastructure in 2002 is subterfuge for relitigating the principles of STS and the Airport Exemption Rule.

-The County argues, that unlike commercial STS operations, the County's systems are operated by governmental authorities for the convenience of the traveling public and have unique and critical communications needs.
-(County BR at 3) The County states that there was substantial testimony at the hearings for the STS rulemaking docket about the security reasons for permitting airport tenants, including not only airlines, freight carriers, and aviation and airport operations support services, but also concessions in the airport terminal (e.g., restaurants, newsstands, bars, and even the shoeshine stand) to obtain service through the shared airport system and therefore to continue to intercommunicate "behind" the PBX switch - i.e., without accessing the LEC central office.
-(County BR at 17; EXH 238).
-The County argues that although the Commission did not per se define "hotels, shopping malls, and industrial parks," the Commission neither intended nor required airports to obtain certification from the Commission in order to serve any commercial tenant within the airport terminal facility.
-(County BR at 16)
+The County argues that, unlike commercial STS operations, the County's systems are operated by governmental authorities for the convenience of the traveling public and have unique and critical communications needs.
+The County states that there was substantial testimony at the hearings for the STS rulemaking docket about the security reasons for permitting airport tenants, including not only airlines, freight carriers, and aviation and airport operations support services, but also concessions in the airport terminal (e.g., restaurants, newsstands, bars, and even the shoeshine stand) to obtain service through the shared airport system and therefore to continue to intercommunicate "behind" the PBX switch - i.e., without accessing the LEC central office.
+The County argues that although we did not per se define "hotels, shopping malls, and industrial parks," this Commission neither intended nor required airports to obtain certification in order to serve any commercial tenant within the airport terminal facility.